Utilise your staff's current connections to fill your vacancy by using an employee referral programme.

 How can you increase referral quantity and quality?

 With the recent growth of social media, particularly LinkedIn, appropriate referrals have become all the easier to find and contact.
 A quick look through or message to your connections could prove very valuable, so encourage your employees to start here.
-More on how to use social media for recruitment and LinkedIn for recruitment here.

 Implement clear procedures for your staff, illuminating the benefits and offering appropriate rewards for successful referrals.
 Offering them even half what you might pay a recruitment agent to find someone for you will still be a very attractive reward.